 As noted above, the Executive Committee regularly reports to the Board of Directors and its Committees at their respective ordinary meetings.
-In addition to these meetings, on a monthly basis the Board of Directors receives sales and financial reports with (i) an executive summary, (ii) an assessment of the Group's monthly and year-to-date revenue, (iii) the profit and loss statement, the balance sheet and the cash flow statement, (iv) a capital expenditure overview as well as (v) selected Group KPIs, updates on various initiatives and the Group's outlook.
-These monthly reports illustrate the actual financial results to-date, along with comparisons to the previous period and the budgeted amounts, all with accompanying commentaries (where relevant).
+In addition to these meetings, on a monthly basis, the Board of Directors receives sales and financial reports with (i) an executive summary, (ii) an assessment of the Group's monthly and year-to-date revenue, (iii) the profit and loss statement, the balance sheet and the cash flow statement, (iv) overview of inventory and net working capital as well as (v) selected Group KPIs, updates on various initiatives and the Group's outlook.
+These monthly reports illustrate the actual financial results to date, along with comparisons to the previous period and the budgeted amounts, all with accompanying commentaries (where relevant).
 Directors often react to these reports with questions that are responded to by the CFO.
-In 2023, the Audit and Risk Committee additionally received weekly cash balance assessments and biweekly cash projections.
 Through the Audit and Risk Committee, the Board also receives the reports of PolyPeptide's external auditor in connection with the audit of the full-year financial statements and the review and procedures performed on the half-year financial statements.